The 10 Best Places to Live in Massachusetts in 2023

 Still, the perks far outweigh the cost for many people, and there are some incredible communities to put down roots in the state.
-We examined some of the statistics for safety, real estate, cost of living, and amenities and put together this list of the 10 best cities to live in Massachusetts.
+We examined some of the statistics for safety, real estate, cost of living, and amenities and put together this list of the best cities to live in Massachusetts.
+If you’re looking for the best places to live in Massachusetts in 2023, here are some top contenders:

 Table of Contents: